Dan Norris: Mayoralty

-In 2023, Norris announced the launch of a "Birthday Pass", a concessionary bus pass that would allow commuters to travel on any bus route across the West of England free of charge during the month of their birthday.
-A WECA scrutiny committee was critical of the scheme, noting that the £8 million project was “benefiting the richest 10 per cent significantly more than the poorest 10 per cent”.
-The scheme also faced allegations of potential unlawful use of public funds, with £10,000 spent on a advertising wrap for a bus, which included three large images of the Mayor and his dog.
-While the report said while there is no problem in principle with the promotion of the scheme, or associating the metro mayor with it, the size of the images "appears to explicitly seek to affect public support of the metro mayor", rather than promote the bus pass scheme.
-Norris defended the scheme, arguing that its uptake amongst middle class commuters were "precisely the people most needed to get out of their cars and onto public transport", and that the images needed to be so big as it was "used on a big bus".
-The Birthday Bus Pass was extended for a second year in November 2024.
-The Mayor faced criticism for using £120 of public money to pay for a bus-shaped birthday cake that was fed to the Mayor's dog and journalists who attended the announcement of the extension.

 In September 2024, it was announced that Norris would be ineligible to seek re-election, following proposals adopted by the Labour government extend a ban on councillors remaining in their local government roles if they are elected to the House of Commons to other office holders, including Mayors.

-Following Norris' arrest in April 2025, The Daily Telegraph published the results of an October 2023 staff survey, which highlighted accusations against the Mayor of bullying and harassment at the WECA office.
-The survey raised concerns that there was “a need to ‘protect officers from the mayor’" and noted there had been an “unprecedented level of turnover” within some teams because of Norris’s “actions and decisions”.
+Following Norris' arrest in April 2025, The Telegraph published the results of an October 2023 staff survey, which highlighted accusations against the Mayor of bullying and harassment at the WECA office.
+The survey raised concerns that there was "a need to 'protect officers from the mayor'" and noted there had been an "unprecedented level of turnover" within some teams because of Norris's "actions and decisions".
+The Telegraph also stated that Labour leader Keir Starmer had been warned before the 2024 election that prospective MP Norris was facing legal action for bullying and harassment, and that a formal complaint of harassment had been made to the Labour party.
+Labour's dispute team had responded that no investigation was possible due to "extant legal proceedings".